 Linda vant Hoff is from New Zealand, she first came to Bali in 1984.
 Linda has studied and practiced organic farming for many years.
 She has practiced permaculture principals & facilitated Permaculture courses at the lodge in Bali during the 90′s.
-Before leaving Australia she studied to be a Organic Farm Inspector for organic certification and also practiced Swedish/ Thai massage, Reiki and managed an Organic cafe in the Whitsundays, Australia.
-Linda has sailed the coasts of NZ, and was the first mate on the beautiful 57 foot White Swan in the Great Barrier reef Australia for several years.
+Before leaving Australia she studied to be a Organic Farm Inspector for organic certification and also practiced Swedish/ Thai massage, Reiki & managed an Organic cafe in the Whitsundays, Australia.
+Linda has sailed the northern coasts of NZ, and was the first mate on the beautiful 57 foot White Swan in the Great Barrier reef Australia for several years.
 She instigated and managed the first Organic/ Bio dynamic Growers Market in Australia in 1998 which still continues today in Bellingen, NSW Australia.

-Now in Bali, Linda has taught Environmental Studies for 5 years to International students and home schooled their 2 sons at the lodge.
+Now in Bali, Linda has taught Environmental Studies for 5 years to International students & home schooled their 2 sons at the lodge for many years.
 Linda has trained the local staff at Sarinbuana Eco lodge in: Management, Healthy cooking, Maintenance, Computer skills, English, House keeping & Organic gardening.

 Linda’s eye for natural aesthetics is reflected throughout the lodge where she has designed the interior & exterior spaces.
 She works daily with the staff on menus, landscaping and new design projects and has trained locals to be trekking guides and masseuses.
 Linda developed the weekly English class for local children for many years.
 She has also initiated & continues to support the weekly Balinese girls dance class & local boys soccer team for children aged 6 – 12 yrs.
 Linda has worked with the local community managing the Seacology project and raising environmental awareness in the community.